-Each collection type allows you to select an option to collect web resources such as images, web pages, etc. that are included in the social media post.
+Most collection types allow you to select an option to collect web resources such as images, web pages, etc. that are included in the social media post.
 When a social media post includes a URL, SFM will harvest the web page at that URL.
 It will harvest only that web page, not any pages linked from that page.